ibm-cloud-docs/cloud-pak-integration/getting-started.md

   3. In the **Configure your workspace** section, accept the default settings.
 IBM Cloud Paks use a Schematics workspace to automate the installation.
 This workspace is used only during the installation process.

-  4. In the **Set the input variables** section, set the default administrator password by updating the `csDefaultAdminPassword` parameter.
-Either select from an existing secret or enter a new password.
-Do not lose this value; you need it to log in to the Platform UI.

-      The password must be at least 32 characters long and can include letters, numbers, or dashes (-).

 ## Step 4.
 Install
 {: step6}